FlorianTseng/LTC-modeling/README.md

 # LTC_modeling
-The code and dataset accompanying the paper *"Exploring the Lattice Thermal Conductivity Model via Interpretable Deep Learning"* will be completed and made available after the paper is accepted.
+The code and dataset accompanying the paper *"Exploring lattice thermal conductivity models via interpretable deep learning to accelerate the discovery of novel materials"* will be completed and made available after the paper is accepted.